Disputes rage over Nairobi police killings

 I asked him whether the police could shoot if they asked you to surrender and you ran away.

 "If you ran away with what?" asked Commander Kusola.

 "That's a very petty crime, a police officer cannot use a gun for that," he replied.

 "What about if you have a physical fight with a police officer, can he shoot you in response?"

 "He cannot," Commander Kusola said.

-He let me look through the incident book for fatal shootings by police in the past 12 months, but I found no mention of the killing of Mahamud Awadh last November.'Crime is going up'
+He let me look through the incident book for fatal shootings by police in the past 12 months, but I found no mention of the killing of Mahamud Awadh last November.